 How Can My Case of Parental Alienation Be Legally Resolved?

-In most states, judges tend to be conservative in their orders about parental alienation, even if there is overwhelming evidence that it is taking place.
+In most states, judges tend to be conservative in their orders about parental alienation against mother, even if there is overwhelming evidence that it is taking place.

 Many judges have been rather slow about placing serious sanctions on the parent who is alienating.
 Without the threats of heavy fines, jail time, or the loss of custody, the chances are slim that they can be stopped.